openenclave/openenclave/docs/GettingStartedDocs/using_oe_sdk.md

 - [Building and signing enclaves](/docs/GettingStartedDocs/buildandsign.md)
 - [Debugging enclave memory](/docs/GettingStartedDocs/Debugging.md)

+## Using VTune in Open Enclave

+A description of how To use the [Intel VTune Amplifier](https://software.intel.com/en-us/vtune) for sampling and profiling in Open Enclave can be found in the documentation [Profiling with VTune](/docs/GettingStartedDocs/VTune.md).

 ## API references

 One of the security principles of writing enclave applications is to minimize the